haoyunfeix/test-framewok-example/README.md

 # test-framewok-example
-a simpe example to describe the test framework
+a simpe example to describe how to setup the test framework

 This example introduces how to use grunt + mocha + chai + gtest to take unit test for both nodejs code and native code.